danielfm/kubernetes-service-dns-update/README.md

 domains (top-level domains are also supported) specified by the annotation `domainNames`.

-The daemon must be running inside a Kubernetes node on AWS and that the IAM profile for that node is set up to allow the following, along with the default permissions needed by Kubernetes:
+The daemon must be running inside a Kubernetes node on AWS and must set the following extra permissions to the IAM profile assigned to that node:

 ```json
 {